george-hawkins/micropython-wifi-setup/docs/steps.md

 **4.** You look at your MicroPython device, which you labelled with the name you gave it in the Python code above.

 ![device](images/labeled-device.jpg)

+<sub>The eagle eyed will notice the mismatch between "ding-5cd80b1" here and "ding-5cd80b5" seen elsewhere - I haven't updated this photo to match.</sub>

 **5.** You plug in your device and see it appear as an open network in your WiFi settings.